-Technology for learning that sticks - In this video, we hear about education technologies being used in a variety of ways to support pupils’ learning through retrieval and elaboration.
+- Technology for learning that sticks - In this video, we hear about education technologies being used in a variety of ways to support pupils’ learning through retrieval and elaboration.

-	- Listen and respond: evaluating the use of audio feedback - In this article, we hear about how using digital approaches to feedback in a primary school has reduced teacher workload.
+- Listen and respond: evaluating the use of audio feedback - In this article, we hear about how using audio feedback has supported pupils’ learning.

 When you are ready click the ‘Mark as complete’ button below and then select ‘Interweaving traditional and digital approaches’ to see the first of these three case studies.

 © Chartered College of Teaching